tacofoundation/mrio/docs/en/specification/multidimensional-geotiff-specification.md

 # The Multidimensional COG

 ## Overview

-Unlike GeoTIFF, which enforces strict metadata standards, traditional multidimensional formats typically rely on the flexible [CF metadata conventions](https://cfconventions.org/).
+Unlike GeoTIFF, which enforces strict geospatial metadata definition, traditional multidimensional formats typically rely on the flexible [CF metadata conventions](https://cfconventions.org/).
 While this flexibility offers broad applicability, it also leads to inconsistent implementations across software platforms and public datasets.
 Probably, the major concern is the lack of standardization for [CRS information](https://github.com/zarr-developers/geozarr-spec/issues/53); although CF conventions allow the inclusion of CRS details, they do not enforce a uniform format.
 Similar issues arise with other critical metadata components, such as the definition of temporal attributes and data overviews.
-Consequently, users often need to determine the appropriate structure manually, which can result in inconsistent dataset interpretations and additional preprocessing steps that further complicate geospatial workflows.
+Consequently, users often need to determine the appropriate structure manually, resulting in inconsistent dataset interpretations and additional preprocessing steps that further complicate geospatial workflows.

 To address these challenges, the Multidimensional COG (mCOG) specification extends the traditional GeoTIFF format to support N-dimensional arrays.
-Our core principle is that everything should be explicit by default.
+We designed mCOG to maintain compatibility with GDAL (from version 3.1, when COG was introduced) and to ensure that critical metadata is **always explicit**.
 The mCOG format maintains the simplicity and compatibility of COG/GeoTIFF, offers fast and partial data access, and ensures compatibility with any GIS software or library that supports the GDALGeoTIFF format.

 The following decisions have been considered in the development of mCOG:

-- A mCOG must be compliant with the [COG specification](https://docs.ogc.org/is/21-026/21-026.html).
+- An mCOG must adhere to the [COG specification](https://docs.ogc.org/is/21-026/21-026.html), meaning each file can have only one geotransform and one CRS.
-- A mCOG must be compliant with the [STAC datacube specification](https://github.com/stac-extensions/datacube).
+- An mCOG must also comply with the [STAC datacube specification](https://github.com/stac-extensions/datacube), ensuring a single, standardized method for defining time and additional dimensions.
+Multiple variables are not supported.

 <figure style="display: flex; flex-direction: column; align-items: center">
   <img src="../../public/content-mcog.svg" alt="Band GIF" style="width: 60%">